 “Ponnambalam estimated that there could still be as many as 100,000 civilians.”

 Photograph: In this image released by the military, wreckage is seen burning in Mullivaikkal on May 17th 2009.

-Sri Lanka refuses to accept mediated surrenders
+Sri Lanka refuses to accept mediated surrenders or evacuate the wounded

 A leaked US Embassy cable says,

 Ambassador spoke to Gothabaya Rajapaksa on the morning of May 17 to urge him to allow the ICRC into the conflict zone to mediate a surrender.